Morgan Freeman Joins Stand Up To Cancer and Genentech in New PSA

-Current members of the SU2C Council of Founders and Advisors (CFA) include Katie Couric, Sherry Lansing, Kathleen Lobb, Lisa Paulsen, Rusty Robertson, Sue Schwartz, Pamela Oas Williams, and Ellen Ziffren.
-All current members of the CFA were co-producers of the 2012 and 2014 televised specials.
-The late co-founder Laura Ziskin executive produced both the Sept.
-5, 2008, and Sept.
-10, 2010, broadcasts.
-SU2C was formally launched on May 27, 2008.
-Sung Poblete, Ph.D., R.N., has served as SU2C’s president and CEO since 2011.
+Current members of the SU2C Council of Founders and Advisors (CFA) include Katie Couric, Sherry Lansing, Lisa Paulsen, Rusty Robertson, Sue Schwartz, Pamela Oas Williams, Ellen Ziffren, and Kathleen Lobb.
+Noreen Fraser and the late Laura Ziskin are also co-founders.
+Sung Poblete, Ph.D., R.N., has served as SU2C’s president since 2011.

 For more information on Stand Up To Cancer, visit www.standup2cancer.org.